Two Controversies and a Conversation: Instrumentation

-The work is scored for solo piano and percussion and a chamber orchestra consisting of flute (doubling piccolo), two oboes, two clarinets (1st doubling E-flat clarinet; 2nd doubling bass clarinet), bassoon, horn, two trumpets, trombone, and strings.
+The work is scored for solo piano and percussion and a chamber orchestra consisting of flute (doubling piccolo), two oboes, two clarinets (1st doubling E♭ clarinet; 2nd doubling bass clarinet), bassoon, horn, two trumpets, trombone, and strings.

 Reception

 Two Controversies and a Conversation has been praised by music critics.
 Reviewing the world premiere, Steve Smith of The New York Times described it as "in effect a pocket-size double concerto" and said the work "took full advantage of its confident soloists."
 He added, "Two initial movements engaged the soloists in volleys of brittle one-upmanship, with no small show of athleticism from the constantly sprinting Mr. Currie.
 The last and longest eased them into more involved exchanges.
 The applause for Mr. Carter, by then using a wheelchair but characteristically animated, resounded thunderously."
 Martin Bernheimer of the Financial Times similarly said the piece "emerges as a genial, economic rumination on percussive structures and strictures" and wrote, "Colin Currie and Eric Huebner, the soloists, trade snappy, tricky rhythmic impulses on a piano plus numerous tapping/stroking/banging devices.
 Supporting instruments add unpredictable commentary and echoes.
 As always, Carter ignores aesthetic concessions and stylistic compromises."

 Kate Molleson of The Guardian later described the music as "playfully antagonistic" and the music critic David Patrick Stearns of ArtsJournal said it "shows [Carter] at his wittiest, tossing about unexpected percussion sounds in close succession, thwarting aural expectations, rushing in all directions at one moment, and ending with a single, isolated ping-like bell.
 Maybe Carter was saying 'Bye bye!'
 That was his kind of swan song."